FAQs About Anonymously Disclosing

 What does it mean to submit a disclosure?
 How is it different from filing a formal complaint?

-What type of situations should I submit a disclosure about?
+What type of situations should I disclose?

 Can I disclose incidents of sexual and/or gender-based harassment that I am aware of, but am not directly impacted by?